farm-fe/farm/crates/create-farm-rs/templates/electron/svelte/README.md

-# Farm + Svelte
+# Farm + Svelte + Electron

-This template should help you start developing using Svelte and TypeScript in Farm.
+This template should help you start developing using Svelte, Electron and TypeScript in Farm.

 ## Setup